 Besides the features we have highlighted above, the iPhone has an advantage in terms of 5G connectivity.
 Although both phones support Sub-6GHz, only the iPhone 13 Mini supports mmWave 5G signals.
 Additionally, support for MagSafe brings support for multiple magnetically-attaching accessories.

-In comparison, the Pixel 6a comes with a dedicated chip called Titan M2 that is claimed to offer better security against online scams and phishing.
+In comparison, the Pixel 6a comes with a dedicated Titan M2 chip that claims to offer better security against online scams and phishing.
 Further, it comes with on-device Google Assistant processing capabilities, so all your conversations with the Assistant are saved safely on your phone.
+These interactions are important though, as the Google Assistant has a huge range of abilities on a Pixel, including the ability to screen calls and hold your place in queues.

-The iPhone 13 Mini comes for a starting price of $699, and you can buy it on Apple’s online store.
+The iPhone 13 Mini comes for a starting price of $699, and you can buy it from Apple’s online store.
 It is available in 128GB, 256GB, and 512GB variants., , or

 The Google Pixel 6a comes only in a single 128GB variant.
 It will be much cheaper at $449 and available starting July 28, 2022.
 Compared to the Pixel 5a, which was limited to the U.S. and Japan, the Pixel 6a will be available in many more markets.